Stimulation With Wire Leads to Restore Cough

 About This Study

-Study Information: This research includes using new types of electrodes, developing a realistic simulation of the human arm and testing a variety of ways to command the system, including muscle signals, brain signals and external sensors.
-The arm simulator allows for identification of which muscles to use and to test different ways of using the command signals to detect how the individual wants to move their arm.
+This research includes using new-types of electrodes, developing a realistic simulation of the human arm and testing a variety of ways to command the system, including muscle signals, brain signals and external sensors.
+The arm simulator allows for identification o which muscles to use and to test different ways of using the command signals to detect how the individual wants to move their arm.
 The sensors provide information about the arm’s movement that can be used to position the hand and arm closer to a target item.